SEI-Remote-Code-Review/Unit1-Slotmachine-Project/Readme.md

 - ***Javascript*** : this was used to bring forth the behavior of the game.

-- ***HTML*** : which helped to link with all the other languages and make the compatable with the web.
+- ***HTML*** : which helped to link with all the other languages and make them compatable with the web.

-- ***CSS*** : Css helped with the styling of the game.
+- ***CSS*** : CSS helped with the styling of the game.

 ## Whats next?

-This is no the end of the road for this app.
-It is sure to be evolved and made even more exciting and even challenging, with spinning effects, bettings and AI in this soon coming future so ***PLEASE*** stay tuned.
+This is not the end of the road for this app.
+It is sure to be evolved and made even more exciting and challenging, with spinning effects, bettings and AI in this soon coming future so ***PLEASE*** stay tuned.